Traveling with your Companion

 For some pet parents, a trip's no fun if the four-legged members of the family can't come.
 But traveling can be highly stressful, both for you and your animal companions.
 With thoughtful preparation, you can ensure a safe and comfortable trip for everyone.

 Planning a road trip?
 Traveling with a pet involves more than just loading the animal in the back seat and motoring off—especially if you will be driving long distances or plan to be away for a long time.
 The Wisconsin Humane Society offers the following tips to help you prepare for a safe and smooth car trip:

 - Keep your pets safe and secure in a well-ventilated crate or carrier.
-There are a variety of wire mesh, hard plastic and softsided carriers available.
-Whatever you choose, make sure it's large enough for your pet to stand, sit, lie down and turn around in.
-And P.S., it's smart to get your pet used to the carrier in the comfort of your home before your trip.
+There's a variety of wire mesh, hard plastic, and soft-sided carriers available.
+Whatever you choose, make sure it's large enough for your pet to stand, sit, lie down, and turn around in, and secure it inside your vehicle so it can't slide around.
+It's best to get your pet used to the carrier in the comfort of your home before your trip.

 - Get your pet geared up for a long trip by taking him on a series of short drives first, gradually lengthening time spent in the car.
 And please be sure to always secure the crate so it won't slide or shift in the event of a quick stop.

 - Your pet's travel-feeding schedule should start with a light meal three to four hours prior to departure.
 Don't feed your furry friend in a moving vehicle—even if it is a long drive.

 - Never leave your animal alone in a parked vehicle.
 On a hot day, even with the windows open, a parked automobile can become a furnace in no time, and heatstroke can develop.
 In cold weather, a car can act as a refrigerator, holding in the cold and causing the animal to freeze to death.